-MPO Staff updated MPO website to provide access to meeting agendas, packets, and publications as they became available.
-It was also regularly updated with online data and maps.
+LWCAMPO Staff continued updating its website to access meetings agendas, packets, public notices and other publications as they became available.
+It also provided a link for live stream access to the Policy Committee.
+The MPO website was also updated on a regularly basis with online data and maps.
 Project maps were developed, retrieved and or printed as new projects were approved or considered.
 Staff has provided data and mapping support for plans, studies, and reports.
-Staff continued to work with TxDOT and Texas Transportation Institute (TTI) representatives in the development of the 2013-2045 Travel Demand Model to be used in the development of the 2025-2050 MTP.
+Staff continued to work with Texas Department of Transportation (TxDOT) and Texas Transportation Institute (TTI) representatives in the development of the 2018-2050 Travel Demand Model to be used in the development of the 2025-2050 Metropolitan Transportation Plan (MTP) Update.

-SUBTASK 2.1 - General Data Administration.
+Subtask 2.1 - General Data Administration.